mcollina/tspl/README.md

 as well as:

 * `end()`: a function to complete the plan
-* `complete`: a promise that will resolve when the plan is completed.
+* `completed`: a promise that will resolve when the plan is completed.

 ## License